Class of 2017 Orientation Information

 - Jennifer Hulvey, Director of Financial Aid

-- Greg Streit, Assistant Dean for Administrative Services (Facilities and Safety)
+- Greg Streit, Assistant Dean for Building Services

-- Martha Ballenger, Assistant Dean for Student Affairs
+- Sarah Davies, Assistant Dean for Student Affairs

 Lunch with Peer Advisors

 Each student must secure a photo ID from the University.
-This photo ID may be obtained at the ID card office in the Observatory Hill Dining Hall on Central Grounds in August.
-Please check www.virginia.edu/idoffice for office hours in August.
+This photo ID may be obtained at the ID card office in the Observatory Hill Dining Hall on Central Grounds beginning August 1.
+Please check www.virginia.edu/idoffice for their August office hours.
 Students who arrive early in Charlottesville may wish to take care of this prior to orientation.
 You must present an original valid, government-issued photo ID (such as a driver’s license or passport).
-Check www.virginia.edu/idoffice/photosubmission.html to determine whether it will be possible for you to submit your photo online to expedite the process for obtaining your ID card.
-Your ID photo will also be used in the Law School’s online photo directory.
+You may wish to check www.virginia.edu/idoffice/photosubmission.html to determine whether it will be possible for you to submit your photo online to expedite the process for obtaining your ID card.
+Your ID photo will also be used in the Law School’s photo directory.